MichaelProjects/codsnipet/README.md

 Finally, you can start using the application.

 ## Web Version
-If the current release contains a web version, you are able to deploy the build a regualr static website.
+If the current release contains a web version, you are able to deploy the build as a regular static website.
 Normally you could use nginx, but dont forget to handle CORS.

 ## Platforms
 Currently i only provide a frontend version for macos, but i will soon add a frontend for windows and linux.